Rachel Homan

 Mom of one and dog mom of two!

-As Team Homan, Rachel and Emma have clinched a record number of fifteen Grand Slam of Curling titles and made history as the first women's team to win a game in a men's Grand Slam event.
+As Team Homan, Rachel and Emma have clinched a record of twenty Grand Slam of Curling titles and made history as the first Canadian women's team to win the Pan Continental and the first women’s team to win a game in a men's Grand Slam event.
 Their dominance extends to the provincial level, with seven Ontario championships under their belt.
 They have also made their mark on the international stage, earning a silver medal for Canada at the 2010 World Junior Championships and a gold medal at the Canada Winter Games in 2007.

 Sarah Wilkes, the 2019 Scotties Tournament of Hearts champion with three Grand Slam of Curling titles at the time and a two-time Canadian University champion (2011, 2012), joined the team during the 2020-21 season.
-Tracy Fleury joined Team Homan during the 2022-23 season as the #1 Canadian Ranked (CTRS) skip during the previous season (2021-22), finishing second at the 2021 Roar of the Rings and two Grand Slam of Curling titles at the time.
+Tracy Fleury joined Team Homan during the 2022-23 season as the #1 Canadian-ranked (CTRS) skip during the previous season (2021-22), finishing second at the 2021 Roar of the Rings and winning two Grand Slam of Curling titles at the time.
 Sarah has eight Scotties appearances, and Tracy has seven.
-As a new team, they have won eleven events, including the 2024 Worlds, 2024 Scotties Tournament of Hearts and four Grand Slam of Curling titles, while currently ranked #1 worldwide (WCTR).
+As a new team, they have won 22 events, including the 2025 Canadian Olympic Trials, 2025 & 2024 Worlds, 2025 & 2024 Scotties Tournament of Hearts, 2024 Pan Continental, and 9 Grand Slam of Curling titles, while currently ranked #1 worldwide (WCTR).